 - Spread dough onto a parchment paper lined baking sheet.
 You’ll want to spread it fairly thinly into a square or rectangle so it will cook evenly– think of it as a large cookie.
 Bake it at 350 degrees for about 15-18 minutes.
 Edges will brown, the middle will still be a bit soft.
 Place pan on cooling rack and let cool completely, it will firm up somewhat during the cooling process.

 - Once the “cookie” is cooled completely, break it up into pieces and transfer them into food processor.
 Pulse until you have fine crumbs.
 Add remaining butter, pulse again until evenly combined.
 Press and spread graham mixture into the pie pan, working it up the sides of the pan as well.
 Use a fork to poke holes in the bottom of the crust.
-Bake at 350 degrees for 15 minutes and cool.
+Bake at 350 degrees for 18 minutes and cool completely.

-- While your crust is cooling, you can make your filling.
-In a large bowl, whisk together gelatin, coconut flour + salt.
+- While your crust is cooling, you can make your filling: In a large dry bowl, whisk together gelatin + salt.
 Add lime zest, whisk again.
 Then slowly add in your coconut milk while whisking, followed by honey, lime juice + egg yolks.
 Blend until evenly combined.
 (I do this by hand, but hand mixer is fine as well).

 - Pour liquid mixture into a medium sized pot and cook on medium heat, stirring continuously until it reaches a boil.
-Let it boil for about 10-20 seconds then remove from heat.
+Let it boil for about 5-10 seconds then remove from heat.
 It will not be thick at this stage.
-Pour liquid filling into pie pan, let cool for ten minutes.
-Then carefully place into refrigerator to firm and chill overnight.
+Let liquid cool for 30 minutes-stirring occasionally.
+Pour the cooled liquid filling through a strainer into your prepared pie pan.
+Then immediately place it into the refrigerator to firm and chill overnight.
 (Cover very loosely with aluminum foil, creating a dome so it does not touch the filling and do leave air vents).
 For quicker set up, place pie carefully in freezer, it will be set up in 3-4 hours. *(At this point you’ll want to place two cans of coconut milk in the fridge to chill along with a small mixing bowl-this will make your coconut topping more firm).

 - Make your coconut whipped topping right before serving the pie.
 Open the two cans of coconut milk and remove just the cream on top, being careful not to transfer liquid a long with it.
 Place the cream in your chilled mixing bowl.
 Sprinkle 1/4 tsp of gelatin overtop and add a very small drizzle of honey and 1/8th tsp of vanilla extract.
 Blend for just 10-15 seconds, over blending tends to loosen the cream.
 Place in piping bag with star tip or spoon a dollop on each pie serving.
 Serve and enjoy!
 Cover and refrigerate leftovers.